UCSF-DSCOLAB/essential_scripts/README.md

 When loading functions from an R script, in order to ensure internal cross-repo-file references can work, please use `source("path/to/function/file", chdir = TRUE)`.
 (For python, no special equivalent is needed because standard `import` methodology follows relative pathing from the target script's location by defaut!)

 # Contributing
-This repo is meant to be used for sharing, in a version controlled way, either heavily-tested and validated code, or code that is simply useful for a collaborator.
+This repo is meant to be used for sharing, in a version controlled way, both heavily-tested and validated code, as well as code that is simply useful for a single collaborator.

 - If functionality of your files does not yet exist in the repo:
   - Use the standard branch & commit process to add them.